ZeroCM/zcm/docs/philosophy.md

 Unfortunately there are many more issues with these types of formats:

   - We have to send the *schema* in the message
-  - Encoding numbers in ascii is very inefficent
+  - Encoding numbers in ascii is very inefficient
-  - Encoding/Decoding between ascii data is very inefficent (versus binary)
+  - Encoding/Decoding between ascii data is very inefficient (versus binary)

 But, the worst part of all is that we're still forced to write encode/decode functions for each message type!
 We're still doing manual work and we're now also paying a runtime overhead!